 Despite providing an excellent cybersecurity environment for remote workers, Slovakia has to work on its digital and physical infrastructure, which is ranked 39th.
 Economic and social conditions are above average compared to all 66 countries, ranking 23rd.
 However, COVID-19 handling was among the least effective, ranking 47th on the GRWI list.

 From the perspective of the “best in the Europe region,” Denmark has the most advanced digital and physical infrastructure.

 However, among 66 countries, Denmark is only 4th in the dimension.
-3rd rank belongs to the United Arab Emirates, Singapore ranks 2nd, and the best-performing country in the category is South Korea.
+3rd rank belongs to the United Arab Emirates, Singapore ranks 2nd, and South Korea is the best-performing country in the category.

 Room to grow

 Denmark generally has a good rank as it holds the second-best position on the remote work Index.
 But there’s always space for improvement, so to become the No. 1 destination for remote workers, this Nordic country has to focus on its cybersecurity systems.